Diabetes is considered a never-ending disease. Read this article to know more.

-Diabetes, a life style disorder, is affecting 6.4% population of the world.
-Not only the developed countries, but also the developing countries are significantly affected by it.
-There are various treatment approaches for managing diabetes which has been successful to certain extent.
-But still, prevalence of this disease is increasing and age of onset of disease is found to be decreasing.
-This is going to affect world's health and economy badly.
-Yoga, a traditional science from India, has proved its efficacy in various researches done so far.
-This article focuses on the role of yoga for diabetics.
+Diabetes is a lifestyle disorder that is affecting a greater population of the world.
+Both the developed countries and developing countries are significantly affected by it.
+Even though there are many treatment approaches for managing diabetes, the success rate is low.
+But still, the prevalence of this disease is increasing, and the age of onset of the disease is found to be decreasing.
+This is going to affect the world's health and bring the economy to a bad state.
+Yoga is a traditional science from India, and it has proved its efficacy in several places.

-Diabetes mellitus is a life style associated disorder which is characterized by increased levels of blood sugar.
-Diagnosis of diabetes is not a temporary phenomenon but an event which affects an individual for the rest of life.
-Population of type 2 diabetes mellitus is on rise continuously.
-In 2010, 6.4% population of the world was found to be having diabetes.
+Diabetes mellitus is a lifestyle-associated disorder that is characterized by increased levels of blood sugar.
+Diagnosis of diabetes is not a temporary phenomenon.
+This condition is a slow life-threatening event that affects individuals for the rest of their lives.
+The population of type 2 diabetes mellitus is rising continuously.
+In 2010, 6.4% of the world was found to be having diabetes.

-It is important to mention that diagnosis of diabetes mellitus type 2 is not restricted only to adults.
-Now increasingly the trend is being observed in children and adolescents who are overweight and have two or more additional risk factors.
-This trend indicates long lasting adverse effects on world's overall health and will also affect its economy.
+It is important to mention that the diagnosis of diabetes mellitus type 2 is not restricted only to adults.
+The trend is increasingly being observed in children and adolescents who are overweight and have two or more additional risk factors.
+This trend indicates long-lasting adverse effects on the world's overall health and will also affect its economy.

-It is very important to know that type 2 diabetes mellitus can stay in the body without any symptoms for years together.
+Type 2 diabetes mellitus can remain in the body without any symptoms for a prolonged time.
 Some of the common symptoms are:

-Uncontrolled diabetes in long run results in kidney failure, problems related with eyes (diabetic retinopathy), numbness of feet (diabetic neuropathy), non-healing wounds, hypertension, coronary artery disease, cerebrovascular disease, peripheral vascular disease etc. Skin problems are also common in people with diabetes.
+Uncontrolled diabetes, in the long run, results in kidney failure, problems related to eyes (diabetic retinopathy), numbness of feet (diabetic neuropathy), non-healing wounds, hypertension, coronary artery disease, cerebrovascular disease, peripheral vascular disease, etc. Skin problems are also common in people with diabetes.

-Conventional medicine has been dealing with the menace of diabetes for long and is successful to some extent.
-But being a life style disorder, more emphasis needs to be given on life style modification.
-This fact brings attention towards yoga.
+Conventional medicine has been dealing with the menace of diabetes for a long time and is successful to some extent.
+But being a lifestyle disorder, more emphasis needs to be given on lifestyle modifcation.
+This fact brings attention to yoga.